psyomn/notes/sql-notes/sqlite3-notes.markdown

 * Learn about relationships
 * Learn about views
 * Learn about polymorphic relationships
+* Work with SQLite
-* work with SQLite, MySQL, and PostgreSQL (their differences, and use cases)
+* MySQL, and PostgreSQL (their differences, and use cases)
 * slight talk about other data storage facilities such as Redis, and MongoDb

 # Approach